24 Positive Changes We’ve Already Seen Since the Anti-Racism Protests Began

 Breonna’s Law bans no-knock warrants

 Following the March 13 police-shooting death of 26-year-old EMT Breonna Taylor in her apartment, Kentucky’s Louisville Metro Police Department tightened restrictions on the use of “no-knock” warrants and are now requiring police to wear body cameras in more situations.
 Taylor was shot eight times after police entered her apartment in error.
 On June 12, Louisville Mayor Greg Fischer announced a ban on no-knock search warrants, called Breonna’s Law.
 Other municipalities may soon follow suit.
-Many protests continue, as stars like Beyoncé Knowles, have demanded the termination and arrest of the officers involved in the death of Taylor.
+Many protests continue, and stars like Beyoncé Knowles have demanded the termination and arrest of the officers involved in the death of Taylor.

 Officials are making swift changes in police procedures

 Under increasing pressure from demonstrators outraged over the mistreatment and killing of Black people by police, officials across the country have responded by implementing policies that address some of the most egregious policies and procedures.
 San Diego banned chokeholds.
 Minneapolis police can no longer use mace or flashbangs on protesters or respiratory restraints during arrests.
-The Dallas Police Department implemented, “duty to intervene” laws, whereby a police officer must intervene if he or she sees a situation like Floyd’s.
+The Dallas Police Department implemented “duty to intervene” laws, whereby a police officer must intervene if he or she sees a situation like Floyd’s.
 Check out these other protests that changed American history.

-First Black woman mayor elected in Ferguson
+The first Black woman mayor is elected in Ferguson

 Advocates push to end the militarization of police departments